Fragtality/Any2GSX-Plugins/README.md

 #### PMDG.B777

+The Plugin might use the Test Light Switch to trigger Updates of PMDG's Cliend Data Area (aka SDK).
+If that doesn't stop (and the Interface isn't connecting) the DataBroadcast isn't working <br/>
 In some Cases the DataBroadcast wasn't enabled although configured in the 777_Options.ini File (e.g. after an Update for the Aircraft).
 Try to remove it, load the Sim/Aircraft and and then reenable it in the ini File (after closing the Sim).<br/>
 Generally other Addons that read/use GSX' Total (Target) Passenger Number (`FSDT_GSX_NUMPASSENGERS`) may show weird Behavior or Numbers - PMDG is still writing to this GSX Variable in a non-standard Way.
 No Workaround - it has to be solved by PMDG being consistent about removing their GSX Integration.